lsst-sqre/sqr-009/index.rst

 Other desired capabilities:

  - support verification runs from the developer "local" environment
- - support multi users to keep results from user "local" verification runs, use GitHub auth for the SQuaSH API.
+ - support multi users to keep results from user "local" verification runs, use GitHub OAuth for the SQuaSH API.
  - record measurements of a given metric per Patch, Visit, CCD specially for QC-Tier 2 and 3 where we process larger data sets.
 If we aggregate metric measurements at the CCD level to the Visit level we can also implement some kind of drill down visualization.